polar-bear-app/polar-bear-app.github.io/docs/developer/2-build-for-unofficially-supported-platform.md

 After you have put all the required libraries above into `assets/libs/<architecture>`, you can build the APK with this command:

 ```
-x build --release --platform=android --arch=<architecture>
+x build --release --format=apk --platform=android --arch=<architecture>
 ```

-Then you will find the APK file in `target/x/debug/android/localdesktop.apk`.
+Then you will find the APK file in `target/x/release/android/localdesktop.apk`.